-Now that you’ve sorted through the barriers keeping you from making governing decisions, it’s time to record final agreements.
+Now that you’ve sorted through the barriers that are keeping you from making governing decisions, it’s time to record final agreements.
 We are proud of you for making it to this point with your governance document.
 You’re in the home stretch now!

 At this point you may feel quite organized.
 You’ve got all of your meeting notes and decisions recorded in a notebook or digital files, and you and your business partner(s) understand how you want the business to be governed moving forward.
+Alternatively, you may feel a bit scattered.
+You’ve had many conversations and taken down a lot of notes, but few concrete decisions have been made.

 In either case, you are still on track.
 In this step you will have the opportunity to either (a) record your final decisions in one place or, for issues you still need to come to agreement on, you can (b) work on making final decisions now.

-Try this: One document to rule them all (Freely timed or ~1.5 hour exercise)
+Try this: One document to rule them all (Freely timed or ~1.5-hour exercise)

 Call a meeting with all business owners to record your final governing decisions into a single document.
 Whether you’ve been working on paper or in a word processor, it’s time to create a single digital document to log your decisions.
 Use Microsoft Word, Pages, Google Documents, or another word processor to create your decision log.
 Once you generate your decision log, print off a copy for each business partner to sign AFTER working through Step 7: Attorney Review.